captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 - [ ] Document startup code.
 The compiler injects some startup code that tests the VM version number and does some other stuff.
 Would be good to document what we know about that code.
 - [ ] Could we look at the compiler in Ghidra and see what the cli flags are?
+- [ ] Which compiler versions emit which version number?

 ## Thanks